-- 1. To understand the importance of software engineering lifecycle models in the development of software - 2.
-To understand the various design principles in modeling a software - 3.
-To develop a software which adheres to the standard benchmarks - 4.
-To undergo the technical, known in the process of software testing - 5.
+- 1. To understand the importance of software engineering lifecycle models in the - 2. development of software - 3.
+To understand the various design principles in modeling a software - 4.
+To develop a software which adheres to the standard benchmarks - 5.
+To undergo the technical, known in the process of software testing - 6.
 To understand the object-oriented principles and tools.

-- 1. Identify software process and software engineering practices to select and justify approaches for a given project and its constraints and distinguish lifecycles for developing software product. - 2.
-Describe the importance and principles of Unified Modeling Language, its building blocks and to relate UML paradigm for problem solving. - 3.
-Define and design models for the requirements stated in the software project. - 4.
-Comprehend what and how to gather the requirements for a project. - 5.
-Design class, object and interactive diagrams and know their significance of an application. - 6.
-Design advanced behavioral and architectural modeling and work on case studies.
+- 1 Identify software process and software engineering practices toselect and justify approaches for a given project and its constraints and distinguish lifecycles for developing software product. - 2 Describe the importance and principles of Unified Modeling Language, its building blocks and to relate UML paradigm for problem solving. - 3 Define and design models for the requirements stated in the software project. - 4 Comprehend what and how to gather the requirements for a project. - 5 Design class, object and interactive diagrams and know their significance. - 6 Design advanced behavioral and architectural modeling and work on case studies.